yimingpeng/rl-library/trunk/projects/environments/tetris/README.txt

-#summary This is the page for download information and details about the Java Mountain Car Domain.
+#summary This is the page for download information and details about the Java Tetris Domain.
 #labels Language-Java,Type-Environment,Page-Download
 #sidebar Downloads